YangChangHee/Human_pose_dataset_anything/README.md

 We have created this repository to share code using SAM (Segmentation Anything) for generating pseudo ground truth (GT) for individuals using human pose datasets.

 ## Tasks to be done
-* Make CrowdPose & Human36M pseudo GT
+* Make CrowdPose & Human36M & 3DOH50K pseudo GT
 * Make Visualization Code
 * Upload Pseudo GT annotation json file

+## Other dataset
+If you need pseudo GT annotations for other datasets, please mention it in the issue.

 ## Contribution